create a one-page website on WordPress

 Build your one-page website (step-by-step tutorial)

-Let’s talk walk through a practical example of building a one-page site using Neve with the One Page starter site mentioned earlier.
+Let’s walk through a practical example of building a one-page site using Neve with the One Page starter site mentioned earlier.

 We’ll go through each step in detail, but here’s the basic process: